ilswh/doggycafe/TESTING.md

 | Confirmation | ![screenshot](documentation/css-validation-confirmation.png) |

 ## Browser Compatibility

-Use this space to discuss testing the live/deployed site on various browsers.

 I have tested the project in following browsers: chrome, firefox and safari.